Veterinary Horse Dentistry

 - Quidding – this is when your horse drops partially chewed food as they are eating

 - ‘Pouching’ – when feed collects in your horse’s cheeks

 - Changes in ridden behaviour: head shaking, head tilt, mouth open or irregular head carriage

 - Only using one side of the mouth to chew

 - Discharge from one or both nostrils that has a bad odour

 - Excessive salivation

-The best way to avoid dental problems is to have regular, annual check-ups for your horse.
+The best way to avoid dental problems is to have regular, annual check-ups for your horse with our experienced equine vets.
 This should increase to every 6 months once your horse gets older due to an increased prevalence of age related conditions.

 Advanced Dental Techniques

 Some of the techniques offered by our clinics are